 We were incorporated on February 21, 2012 as a private company with limited liability ('besloten vennootschap met beperkte aansprakelijkheid') under Dutch law.
 In connection with our initial public offering in 2014, our shareholders resolved to amend our articles of association and to convert into a public company with limited liability by means of a Deed of Amendment and Conversion, pursuant to which, we converted to a public company with limited liability ('naamloze vennootschap') under the laws of the Netherlands.
 In connection with this conversion, our legal name changed from ProQR Therapeutics B.V. to ProQR Therapeutics N.V.
 On June 22, 2016 the articles of association were amended to (i) add certain places where general meeting of shareholders may be held and (ii) amend the term 'annual report' to 'report of the Management Board' to comply with the Implementation Act Annual Accounts Directive ('Uitvoeringswet richtlijn jaarrekening') (Bulletin of Acts and Decrees ('Staatsblad') 2015, 349), pursuant to which act this term has been amended accordingly.
 On February 27, 2018, the articles of association were amended to (i) to increase the authorized share capital, and (ii) to delete the requirement of a deed for the issuance of shares.
-On June 10, 2021, the articles of association were amended to (i) combine the existing compensation committee and nominating and corporate governance committee into one committee, to be named the compensation, nominating and corporate governance committee, and to establish a new research and development committee, and (ii) to increase the authorized share capital.
+On June 10, 2021, the articles of association were amended to (i) combine the existing compensation committee and nominating and corporate governance committee, and to establish a new research and development committee, and (ii) to increase the authorized share capital.

-Our company is registered with the Dutch Trade Register of the Chamber of Commerce ('handelsregister van de Kamer van Koophandel en Fabrieken') in Leiden, the Netherlands under number 54600790.
+Our company is registered with the Dutch Trade Register of the Chamber of Commerce ('handelsregister van de Kamer van Koophandel') in Leiden, the Netherlands under number 54600790.
 Our corporate seat is in Leiden, the Netherlands, and our registered office is at Zernikedreef 9, 2333 CK Leiden, the Netherlands.

-At December 31, 2022, our authorized share capital is \notin 13,600,000, divided into 170,000,000 ordinary shares and 170,000,000 preferred shares, each with a nominal value of \notin 0.04.
+At December 31, 2023, our authorized share capital is \in 13,600,000, divided into 170,000,000 ordinary shares and 170,000,000 preferred shares, each with a nominal value of \in 0.04.